-NWLL is a volunteer run organization and requires parents to earn a minimum of 300 volunteer points each season.
+NWLL is a volunteer run organization and requires parents to earn a minimum of 300 volunteer points per player each season.
 A volunteer cheque of $200.00 must be submitted at the beginning of the season.
 If a parent does not fulfill their volunteer requirement, volunteer cheques will be cashed.
 Please visit our volunteering points page for further details.

 Can my child be on the same team as his friend?

 Due to increasing registrations, NWLL has implemented a procedure that one reciprocated friend request will be honoured at the Coach Pitch and T-ball divisions.
 This is to ensure we maintain our focus on fair play and division parity, and to avoid inadvertently creating "built" teams through multiple friend requests.